HL7/davinci-dtr/input/pagecontent/specification.md

 Pre-population requires that logic be embedded in the Questionnaire that identifies where in the EHR the information can be found.
 This in turn requires that the information needed be reliably locatable.

 Questionnaires **SHALL** include logic that supports population from the EHR where possible.
 Such logic **SHOULD** rely exclusively on data elements and search parameters defined either in US Core or [HRex]({{site.data.fhir.ver.hrex}}/index.html) (including simple calculations there-on - e.g., age from birthdate).
-Translation between standard codes **SHOULD** be supported where possible.
 Ideally, the design of questions in payer forms **SHOULD** consider what data is likely to be available for pre-population purposes, with an objective of minimizing provider data entry effort.

 Due to differences in workflows or information systems, clinical information **MAY** be represented in different FHIR resources or with different codes or code systems.
 Therefore, payer CQL **MAY** have to examine different resources or use value sets to find patient information.
 It is preferable to have more extensive CQL or value sets than require a user to input values that the rules were unable to find.